-The firm won a Golden Turd in the Firm Of The Year Survey 2010 by a country mile after making a massive number of staff redundant - 735 in all during 2008/09.
-And whilst it's possible that the firm had needed to do this for years, its London senior partner didn’t need to send an email pointing out that he was sharing in everyone’s pain by foregoing pudding, and paying the bare minimum statutory redundancy was frankly shameful.
+It wasn't always onwards and upwards at the firm.
+It won a Golden Turd in the RollOnFroday irm Of The Year 2010 Survey by a country mile after making a massive number of staff redundant - 735 in all during 2008/09.
+And whilst it's possible that the firm had needed to do this for years, its then London senior partner didn’t need to send an email pointing out that he was sharing in everyone’s pain by foregoing pudding, and paying the bare minimum statutory redundancy was frankly shameful.

 While Eversheds' slightly clumsy vision - to become "a great place to work and the most client-centred international law firm" – looked dead in the water in 2010, it has fared better with staff in subsequent Firm of the Year surveys.
-Still hanging out in the bottom half of the table, at least there have been a good clutch of firms below it and a bit of distance from the Golden Turd.
 Eversheds staff are generally described as a "friendly and normal" bunch, with relatively few "stuck up law-types".
 The firm comes in for praise with its "huge range of client and international secondment opportunities".
 And for those in the UK that don't fancy the big smoke there's "good quality work in the regions".

 The firm encourages junior staff to take on business development and awards "a bonus for successful initiatives".
 One lawyer praises the firm for being innovative with various projects, although noted that it "sometimes tips over into novelty for novelty's sake".
 However a slightly more cynical lawyer says there is a "huge amount of corporate bullshit" adding "if I had a boss who didn't see through it, I couldn't handle it".
 Whilst another complains that the firm "couldn't spell innovation, let alone deliver it".